ihexxa/quickshare/README.md

 - File Management
   - Support uploading, downloading, creating, deleting and moving files and folders
   - Resumable uploading and downloading
-  - Finish operations in browser
+  - Manage files and folders in browser
   - Share directories to others, including anonymous
   - Scan QR codes to visit sharing folders
   - Upload hundreds of files at once